basemkhirat/dotapp-framework/README.md

 # <div style="text-align:center">DotApp</div>

-A Tiny, light-weight and full-featured framework built on express.js with minimum dependencies.
+A tiny, light-weight and full-featured framework built on express.js with minimum dependencies.

 DOTAPP was shipped with built-in modules which save the development time and efforts like users, roles an media.